-Take a look at this post to learn about switching gears on an e-bike.
+Read also: Take a look at this article to learn about switching gears on an e-bike.

 Choosing a lower gear, will not give you as much pedaling exercise, and, at the same time, will minimize your pedaling effort, thus there will be less risk of sweating.

 There is a caveat to remember, on a lower gear, your electric bike will start off faster when you start pedaling.
 Use this high-speed mode with caution and learn on less crowded roads prior to trying it out on a busy city street.

 If in doubt, use heart rate monitor